caxy/php-htmldiff/README.md

     // Pass an instance of \Doctrine\Common\Cache\Cache to cache the calculated diffs.
     ->setCacheProvider(null)

+    // Set the cache directory that HTMLPurifier should use.
+    ->setPurifierCacheLocation(null)

     // Group consecutive deletions and insertions instead of showing a deletion and insertion for each word individually.
     ->setGroupDiffs(true)